ray-project/ray/doc/source/data/monitoring-your-workload.rst

   isn't processing data, sleeping, waiting for I/O, etc.
 * **Remote CPU time**: The CPU time is the process time for an operator which excludes time slept.
 This time includes both user and system CPU time.
 * **UDF time**: The UDF time is time spent in functions defined by the user.
-This includes functions passed into Ray Data methods, including :meth:`~ray.data.Dataset.map`, :meth:`~ray.data.Dataset.map_batches`, :meth:`~ray.data.Dataset.filter`, etc. You can use this to track the time spent in functions you define and how much time optimizing those functions could save.
+This time includes functions you pass into Ray Data methods, including :meth:`~ray.data.Dataset.map`, :meth:`~ray.data.Dataset.map_batches`, :meth:`~ray.data.Dataset.filter`, etc. You can use this to track the time spent in functions you define and how much time optimizing those functions could save.
 * **Memory usage**: The output displays memory usage per block in MiB.